 This network security audit checklist deals with hardware and software, training and procedures.
 The risks a system faces are often down to both human and technical errors, and particularly when the two meet.
 For this reason, an audit must look to go beyond a narrow focus on one specific area and instead try to capture the overview of all the risks inherent in the system.

-This checklist has been engineered to be run internally within a large organization, but could equally be employed by a consultancy firm to use in client based work.
-The repetitive nature of Process Street’s checklist system would make it highly actionable in that environment.
+This checklist has been engineered to be run internally within a large organization, but could equally be employed by a consultancy firm to use in client-based work.
+The repetitive nature of Process Street’s workflow management system would make it highly actionable in that environment.

 Click here to access the Network Security Audit Checklist.